 Security officers arrested Raissouni after a Moroccan man, Adam Muhammed, filed a police complaint against the journalist on May 21, 2020, alleging that he sexually assaulted him in 2018, according to Muhammed, who spoke to CPJ via messaging app.
 Muhammed had also posted about the incident on Facebook the week prior, though he did not name Raissouni in the post, according to CPJ’s review of a screenshot of the statement, which is no longer publicly available.

 Muhammed, who identifies as queer on Facebook, told CPJ that he did not file a complaint in 2018 because at the time, he feared state retaliation due to his sexual orientation.
 (Same-sex relations are criminalized in Morocco and offenders can face up to three years in prison and a fine of 1,200 Moroccan dirhams, or US$123, according to Morocco’s Penal Code.)
-He told CPJ that it wasn’t until 2020 that he felt mentally prepared to file the complaint.
+He told CPJ he did not feel mentally prepared to file the complaint until 2020.

 CPJ spoke with at least five local journalists and press freedom advocates who said that they believe that Raissouni’s reporting and recent work for the newspaper triggered state retaliation against him, though they did not cite a specific article.
 The sources, who all spoke to CPJ on the condition of anonymity, citing fear of reprisal, pointed to Moroccan authorities’ pattern of filing sexual based charges against journalists, citing Bouachrine and Omar Radi.
 They claimed that such charges are difficult to prove, which allows authorities to detain journalists for longer periods while investigations drag out.

-The Ministry of Justice, which oversees the state prosecutor’s office, did not return CPJ’s email requests for comment on Raissouni sent in October 2020.
+The Ministry of Justice, which oversees the state prosecutor’s office, did not respond to CPJ’s emailed requests for comment on Raissouni sent in September 2022.